TheF1rstPancake/Kvasir/docs/middleware.rst

 Overall, these are the requirements for the middleware:
     - A server that connects to your internal database
     - Contains a set of endpoints where each endpoint is responsible for returning very specific data back to Kvasir
+    - These endpoints only accept POST requests
+    - These endpoints validate the *Authorization* header contained in each request to validate that the request actually came from Kvasir

 .. note::
-    Many of the middleware endpoints have names that match endpoints on the Kvasir server, and the WePay API.
+    Many of the middleware endpoints have names that match endpoints on the Kvasir server (and the WePay API).
 There is not a 1 to 1 map between all of these different APIs.
-Middleware endpoints will have *(middleware)* in front of all of them in order to seperate them from the Kvasir server endpoints.
+Middleware endpoints will have *(middleware)* in front of all of them in order to separate them from the Kvasir server endpoints.

 Authorization
 ~~~~~~~~~~~~~~~~~
 Security was a concern when developing the specifications for the middleware.
 Exposing your database to another application posses some risk.

-In order to help mitigate the security concerns, all requests to the middleware will have an *Authoirzation* header similar to the way the *Authorization* header is required when sending a request to WePay.
+In order to help mitigate the security concerns, all requests to the middleware will have an *Authorization* header similar to the way the *Authorization* header is required when sending a request to WePay.
 This header will contain a shared secret between your middleware and Kvasir.
 If the Authorization header is not present in a request, or does not match the secret, you **should not process the request**.

 User Resource
 ~~~~~~~~~~~~~~~~~~